-In addition to other legislative inputs, SB 314, passed into law in 2021, directs the commission to reduce the wolf population, but not less than the number of wolves necessary to support at least 15 breeding pairs.
-This statutory language does not require the population be reduced to the minimum number of wolves necessary to support only 15 breeding pairs.
+In addition to other legislative inputs, SB 314 directs the commission to reduce the wolf population, but not less than the number of wolves necessary to support at least 15 breeding pairs.
+FWP does not interpret this statutory language to require the population be reduced to the minimum number of wolves necessary to support only 15 breeding pairs.
 Indeed, at population numbers near to 15 breeding pairs the flexibility to address conflicts and provide harvest opportunities would become severely restricted.
-The additional statutory options for wolf management (creating new or emphasizing existing commission authority) are listed below.
+The additional legislative options for wolf management (creating new or emphasizing existing commission authority) are listed below.

-- allow the take of the bag limit with a single wolf license (SB314, at commission's discretion), - increase the individual bag limit on wolves (SB314, at commission's discretion), - allow for the snaring of wolves during the trapping season (HB224, shall be part of trapping), - extend the wolf trapping season dates (HB 225, at commission's discretion) - hunting wolves over bait on private land (SB 314, at commissions' discretion), and - hunting wolves at night (at commission's discretion).
+- allow the take of the bag limit with a single wolf license (SB314, at commission's discretion), - increase the individual bag limit on wolves (SB314, at commission's discretion), - allow for the snaring of wolves during the trapping season (HB224, shall be part of trapping), - extend the wolf trapping season dates (HB 225, at commission's discretion) - hunting wolves over bait (SB 314, at commissions' discretion), and - hunting wolves at night (at commission's discretion).